bigmlcom/python/README.rst

 Python 2.6 and Python 2.7 are currently supported by these bindings.

-The only mandatory third-party dependencies are the `requests <https://github.com/kennethreitz/requests>`_, `poster <http://atlee.ca/software/poster/#download>`_ and `unidecode <http://pypi.python.org/pypi/Unidecode/#downloads>`_ libraries.
+The basic third-party dependencies are the
+`requests <https://github.com/kennethreitz/requests>`_,
+`poster <http://atlee.ca/software/poster/#download>`_ and
+`unidecode <http://pypi.python.org/pypi/Unidecode/#downloads>`_ libraries.
 These